Snap-Savvy image based social media

 YouTube isn’t only for video

-If video isn’t your thing, a well-presented slide show of images can be just as effective when shared over YouTube.
-There are several smartphone apps that can facilitate instant sharing through YouTube, and the addition of text, background music and image effects.
+If video isn’t your thing, a well-presented slide show of images can be just as effective when shared over both platforms.
+There are several smartphone apps that can facilitate instant sharing to your accounts, and the addition of text, background music and image effects.

 ￼Keep your social media short & sweet